gionn/gionn.github.io/_posts/2009-09-18-the-essential-opensource-software-for-your-mac.md

 	<li><a href="http://www.grapefruit.ch/iBackup/">iBackup</a>: frequently TimeMachine is enought for many people, but not for all.
 If you need something more powerful and refined than TimeMachine, go with iBackup</li>

-	<li><a href="http://docs.blacktree.com/nocturne/nocturne">Nocturne</a>: if you often work on dark light, you probably you find this little tool very useful.
+	<li>Nocturne: if you often work on dark light, you probably you find this little tool very useful.
 It will reduce notably the illumination effect of your monitor, even when you have the brightness level to minimun</li>

 	<li><a href="http://www.openoffice.org/">OpenOffice</a>: Office replace, it works, don't blame us with "My Word doesn't bla bla bla"</li>